 The first one is the feedback provided directly by each of the instructors who implement the syllabus.
-They propose modifications directly, either to improve the consistency of the course, or to balance the workload more evenly.
+They propose modifications directly, either to improve the consistency of the course, or to distribute the workload more evenly.

 The second is the surveys conducted at the end of the academic year among the students of the current cohort.
 They have shown a clear improvement since the first version of the syllabus.
-Some improvement is still to be done on the assessment of the course, by providing more feedback to the students, and clarifying the grading scales.
+Some improvement is still to be made on the assessment of the course, by providing more feedback to the students, and clarifying the grading scales.
 But this doesn't affect very much the syllabus itself.

 The third set of evidence is the research conducted among the alumni of NGPRC, who are currently working as mentors in secondary schools or teacher training institutions (NIE, TEC).
-The working experience in NGS has led us to include a topic on Teacher Career Pathways and to reinforce the module on student assessment.
+For instance, the working experience in New Generation Schools (NGS) has led us to include topics on various in-service training programs or software that are used in NGS.